Mebendazole

 Mechanism Description Key Molecular Targets / Pathways Cancer Types Studied

-Microtubule Disruption Binds to β-tubulin, prevents polymerization, causes mitotic arrest and spindle collapse β-tubulin, mitotic spindle Glioblastoma, colorectal, melanoma, lung, breast
+Microtubule Disruption Binds to β-tubulin, prevents polymerization, causes mitotic arrest, and spindle collapse β-tubulin, mitotic spindle Glioblastoma, colorectal, melanoma, lung, breast

-Apoptosis Induction Triggers programmed cell death through intrinsic pathway Caspase-3/7/9, cytochrome c, PARP cleavage, Bcl-2 downregulation Melanoma, lung, AML, glioblastoma
+Apoptosis Induction Triggers programmed cell death through the intrinsic pathway Caspase-3/7/9, cytochrome c, PARP cleavage, Bcl-2 downregulation Melanoma, lung, AML, glioblastoma

 Anti-Angiogenesis Inhibits tumor blood vessel formation VEGFR2, HIF-1α, VEGF Lung, glioblastoma, colon, melanoma